Ganesh1110/Ganesh1110/README.md

 ![Figma](https://img.shields.io/badge/Figma-F24E1E?style=for-the-badge&logo=figma&logoColor=white)
 - Transforming wireframes and concepts into **visually appealing** and **intuitive interfaces**.
 - Strong understanding of **user experience principles** to ensure a delightful user journey.
-- With **4+ years of experience**, I’ve designed interfaces that prioritize usability and accessibility.
+- A **seasoned designer** in crafting interfaces that prioritize usability and accessibility.
 - Proficient in creating interactive prototypes using tools like **Figma** and **Adobe XD**.
 - Collaborated with cross-functional teams to align design with business goals and user needs.